SNMP Trapping

 Testing SNMP Trap reception without UPD channel

-This method helps to simulate an SNMP trap message even if device currently cannot send one.
+This method helps to simulate a SNMP trap message even if the device currently cannot send one.

 The most important part is having keyword "ZBXTRAP" (all caps) followed by the IP address.
 The IP must belong to an existing SNMP interface behind Zabbix proxy/server.